oblockton/Erase_Hate_Python_Library/docs/reclass_READMDE.md

   or
   `[ [classlabel_integer, 'text'], [classlabel_integer, 'text'] ]`

-  Class labels:
+  **Class Labels:**
   Class labels may be 0 ,1, or 2.
 With 0 = 'hate', 1 = 'offensive', '2' = 'neither'(neither hate nor offensive).
   Acceptable formats for class label are string or integer:
   `'0', '1', '2'`  or `0, 1, 2`

   Not acceptable: `'zero', 'one', 'two'`

   The input must be a list of lists.
 Each item within the outermost list, is a list containing the class label and the text item.
 The order of class label first, and text string second is required. **Class label at index [0], text string at index [1]**